WordPress/gutenberg/docs/meta-box.md

 #### MetaBoxArea Component

-When the component renders it will store a ref to the metaboxes container, retrieve the metaboxes HTML from the prefetch location and watches input and changes.
+When the component renders it will store a ref to the metaboxes container, retrieve the metaboxes HTML from the prefetch location.

-The change detection will store the current form's `FormData`, then whenever a change is detected the current form data will be checked vs, the original form data.
-This serves as a way to see if the meta box state is dirty.
-When the meta box state has been detected to have changed, a Redux action `META_BOX_STATE_CHANGED` is dispatched, updating the store setting the isDirty flag to `true`.
-If the state ever returns back to the original form data, `META_BOX_STATE_CHANGED` is dispatched again to set the isDirty flag to `false`.
-A selector `isMetaBoxStateDirty()` is used to help check whether the post can be updated.
-It checks each meta box for whether it is dirty, and if there is at least one dirty meta box, it will return true.
-This dirty detection does not impact creating new posts, as the content will have to change before meta boxes can trigger the overall dirty state.

-When the post is updated, only meta boxes areas that are active and dirty, will be submitted.
+When the post is updated, only meta boxes areas that are active will be submitted.
 This removes any unnecessary requests being made.
 No extra revisions, are created either by the meta box submissions.
-A Redux action will trigger on `REQUEST_POST_UPDATE` for any dirty meta box.
+A Redux action will trigger on `REQUEST_POST_UPDATE` for any active meta box.
 See `editor/effects.js`.
 The `REQUEST_META_BOX_UPDATES` action will set that meta boxes' state to `isUpdating`, the `isUpdating` prop will be sent into the `MetaBoxArea` and cause a form submission.

 If the metabox area is saving, we display an updating overlay, to prevent users from changing the form values while the meta box is submitting.